Program Overview

 Course Requirements

-- Invited faculty members must teach at least one undergraduate, Israel-focused course.
+- Invited faculty members must teach at least one full-term, Israel-focused course.

-- Courses must be listed at the undergraduate level, taught in person, and last an entire semester or quarter (10-week minimum).
+- Courses must last an entire semester or quarter (10-week minimum).

-- Teaching Supplement grants do not support online, summer, or intensive courses.
+- Teaching Supplement grants do not support summer or intensive courses.

 Grants

 Institute grants can be paid directly to the visitor or to the host school.
-Israeli scholars located in the United States may apply for up to $10,000 per semester-long course ($8,000 per 10-week quarter).
+Grants pay up to $10,000 per semester-long course ($8,000 per 10-week quarter) to support teaching of full-term, in-person courses about Israel.
+Semester-long or quarter-long courses that are fully or partially online are eligible for up to $5,000 per course.
 Israel Institute grants do not pay for college/university administrative costs, fees, overhead, or indirect costs.

 Inviting an Israeli Instructor